The Mysterious Package Company

-The Mysterious Package Company is a narrative-driven experience company, founded in 2013, that produces stories of mystery, adventure, and horror through puzzles and mailed artifacts.
+The Mysterious Package Company is a Canadian company founded in 2013 that produces mystery, adventure, and horror-themed tabletop-puzzle games and mailed artifacts.

 History

-Colin Bolton, Misha Schneider and Tim Sullivan co-founded The Mysterious Package Company in 2013, as they wanted to create wondrous stories delivered through the postal service.

-In 2014 Jason Kapalka, a Vancouver-based entrepreneur, came on board as primary investor.
-Kapalka is co-founder of PopCap Games and owner of the Storm Crow "nerd bars" across Canada.
+Colin Bolton, Misha Schneider, and Tim Sullivan co-founded The Mysterious Package Company in 2013, as a company producing narrative-driven games delivered through the postal service.
+In 2015, Jason Kapalka, a Vancouver-based entrepreneur, joined the company as a primary investor.